gwen-interpreter/gwen/doc/START.md

 or state within itself.
 All of that is stored in the evaluation context (which lives only on the stack).
 This is to support parallel execution.

-Create the following _MathEvalEngine_ class in the _gwen.sample.math_ package in the _main_ source folder:
+Create the following _MathEvalEngine_ trait in the _gwen.sample.math_ package in the _main_ source folder:

 _MathEvalEngine.scala_